Buckton Castle: Later history and investigation

 In the 20th century it was suggested that Buckton Castle may have been an Iron Age hillfort, but a study of hillforts in Cheshire and Lancashire found that Buckton was topographically different from these sites and therefore unlikely to have been built in the Iron Age.
 Excavation in 1998 demonstrated that the site was medieval, with no sign of earlier activity.
-The archaeologists D. J. Cathcart King and Leslie Alcock suggested that the castle was a ringwork – a type of fortification where earthworks formed an integral part of the defence.
-This was before excavation established that the first phase of the castle was a curtain wall and the earthworks seen today are the result of the collapse of the structure and accumulation of soil on top.
+The archaeologists D. J. Cathcart King and Leslie Alcock suggested that the castle was a ringwork—a type of fortification in which earthworks formed an integral part of the defence.
+This was before excavation established that the first phase of the castle was a curtain wall and the earthworks seen today are the result of the collapse of the structure and the accumulation of soil above it.
 Buckton is now understood to be an enclosure castle, with stone walls forming the key defence.

 The Tameside Archaeology Survey began in 1990, carried out by the University of Manchester Archaeology Unit with more than £500,000 of funding from Tameside Council; £300,000 of this was directed towards the excavations at Buckton Castle.
-A topographical survey and trial excavations were carried out in 1996 and 1998 to record the castle earthworks and examine a possible outer bailey.
+A topographical survey and trial excavations were undertaken in 1996 and 1998 to record the castle earthworks and examine a possible outer bailey.
 The latter was revealed to be a 20th-century feature, probably related to nearby mining activity.
 Illegal digging by unknown parties in 1999 and 2002 necessitated remedial work and test pitting.
-In 2007, full-scale excavations at Buckton Castle began with the aim of establishing the date and history of the site.
-Across three seasons – 2007, 2008, and 2010 – trenches were opened across the ditch, the northern entrance, the gap in the circuit of earthworks on the south side, the interior, and the curtain wall.
+In 2007 full-scale excavations at Buckton Castle began with the aim of establishing the date and history of the site.
+Across three seasons—2007, 2008, and 2010—trenches were opened across the ditch, the northern entrance, the gap in the circuit of earthworks on the south side, the interior, and the curtain wall.

 The University of Manchester Archaeological Unit closed in July 2009, and the Tameside Archaeology Survey, along with the work at Buckton Castle, was transferred to the new Centre for Applied Archaeology at the University of Salford.
 Brian Grimsditch directed the excavations throughout.
-More than 60 volunteers were involved in the excavations between 2007 and 2010, including people from the Tameside Archaeological Society, the South Trafford Archaeological Group, the South Manchester Archaeological Research Team, and students from several universities.
+More than 60 volunteers were involved in the excavations between 2007 and 2010, including members of the Tameside Archaeological Society, the South Trafford Archaeological Group, the South Manchester Archaeological Research Team, and students from several universities.